Mike Pero chased for $2.2 million overpayment

 Pero's lawyer told Justice Sarah Katz, at a hearing last month, that the mortgages business was likely contemplating bankruptcy moves against his client and liquidation proceedings against his company.

-Mike Pero Mortgages' lawyer, however, said that enforcement action could also included charging orders and sales orders against Pero's assets.
+Mike Pero Mortgages' lawyer, however, said that enforcement action could also include charging orders and sales orders against Pero's assets.

 Liquidation or bankruptcy proceedings were only two of many available options, he said.